iarna/iarna-toml/README.md

 ## What's Different

-Version 2 of this module supports TOML 0.5.0.
-Other modules currently published to the npm registry support 0.4.0.
-0.5.0 is mostly backwards compatible with 0.4.0, but if you have need, you can install @iarna/toml@1 to get a version of this module that supports 0.4.0.
-Please see the [CHANGELOG](CHANGELOG.md#2.0.0) for details on exactly whats changed.
+Version 3 of this module supports TOML 1.0.0-rc.1.
+Please see the [CHANGELOG](CHANGELOG.md#3.0.0) for details on exactly whats changed.

 ## TOML we can't do